 At the Ħaġar Qim Temple you will discover an elliptical hole which also aligns with the Summer Solstice sunrise.
 Similarly to the Mnajdra Temple, the sun’s rays pass through this hole illuminating stone blocks just opposite the main entrance.

 Ta’ Ħaġrat Temple is the only Temple site which is built entirely of local Upper Coralline Limestone and well worth a look.

 Finally on our UNESCO list is Skorba Temple located on the outskirts of Mġarr.
 It provides not only a great insight into the oldest free standing monuments on earth, but also lovely views of the surrounding landscape.

-There are many more monuments on this tiny islands, but we though you might have had enough of the historic sites for now?
+There are many more monuments on the tiny islands of Malta and Gozo, but we though you might have had enough of the historic sites for now?